TESOL PRACTICUM REQUIREMENTS/GUIDELINES

 Candidates are expected to teach and have EL students in their classroom.
 The observed lessons could be part of the sequential instructional unit used in the TESOL TWS, but they are not required to be.
 These are full lessons taught in a mainstream classroom that contains EL students.
 This means that candidates need to plan their instruction ahead of time and collaborate with both the cooperating teacher and the university supervisor.

 3. Candidates must help and support their EL students and cooperating teacher, collaborate with the ESOL teacher, etc.

 4. The ESOL cooperating teacher must complete an assessment of the candidate's observed teaching lessons (the university supervisor will provide a SIOP rubric for that).

 5. The ESOL Practicum may require readings and keeping a journal/reflections.
 Your course instructor will determine this.

 6. The ESOL Practicum also requires a community-connection project that involves native literacy and first language activities.

-7. Practicum students must meet face-to-face as a class on the ESU campus for two seminar sessions, one at the beginning and one at the end of the semester.
+7. Practicum students must meet online (via Zoom) for two seminar sessions, one at the beginning and one at the end of the semester.